PhD, Financial Economics, Sloan School of Management, Massachusetts Institute of Technology, USA

 - Corporate Finance (Applications to Market Efficienty and Macroeconomics):

 - Financial Relationships and the Limits to Arbitrage (w/ D. Papanikolaou (Kellogg))*

 - Innovation Cycles (w/ D. Papanikolaou (Kellogg))*

-- Lawyers in the House: The Impact of In-House Corporate Counsel on Firm Policies (w/ Y. Hochberg (MIT) and J. Zhang (McGill))
+- Lawyers in the House: The Impact of In-House Corporate Counsel on Firm Policies (w/ Y. Hochberg (Rice) and J. Zhang (McGill))